 Because we’re building a community, plus the fact that members get 24/7 access, storage, and the right to vote on decisions that affect the space, we want to get to know you first - we ask that you visit us a few times to make sure it’s a good fit.
 Full details are on the wiki MembershipInfo page.

 Try our self-help options:

-You may also email us at firstname.lastname@example.org.
-This email address is staffed by a few volunteers, so it may take a long time for us to get back to you.
+You may also email us at firstname.lastname@example.org, especially with questions that you wish to remain private.
+This email address is staffed by a few volunteers, so it may take a very long time for us to get back to you.